For various and sundry reasons, I am rerunning this post today...

 The characters on N.C.I.S. make me laugh, even Mark Harmon's character now (who no longer hits his team in the head every single week and has toned his sarcasm way down).
 Tom has always preferred N.C.I.S. over the others so now we're on the same page there--and that makes it fun.

 Okay...
 I probably went on too long about that--but quickly--my other examples are of first impressions regarding friends.
 How they are not always the end-all factors we've been told they are.

 I had an awful first impression of one of my current favorite friends when she got after me about not paying enough attention to her child during children's church--at a time when I was the only teacher down there in the church basement with 25 kids (wild, chair-hopping ones of every age) week after week.
 But now she and I are great buddies, the best friend I have nearby.

-And one of my favorite online friends and I clashed about some important beliefs while we belonged to an email group, yet now I consider her one of the most interesting people I know--and one of my favorite online friends.
+And one of my favorite online friends and I clashed about some important beliefs while we belonged to an email group, yet now I consider her one of the most interesting people I know--and one of my favorite online and blogging friends.

 And too, don't be quick to write-off people or tv shows or books or shops--or anything else.
 You may just be erasing something very special.
 Something (or someone) you would have treasured if you'd given them a second chance.